PoliticalGraveyard.com

 Cross, Philip W. — of Essex County, N.J.
 Member of New Jersey state house of assembly from Essex County, 1876.
 Burial location unknown.

 Cross, Richard — of Niland, Imperial County, Calif.
 Democrat.
 Alternate delegate to Democratic National Convention from California, 1952.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Cross, Robert J. — of Winnebago County, Ill.
-Delegate to Illinois state constitutional convention Winnebago County, 1847; delegate to Illinois state constitutional convention 55th District, 1869-70.
+Delegate to Illinois state constitutional convention from Winnebago County, 1847; delegate to Illinois state constitutional convention 55th District, 1869-70.
 Burial location unknown.

 Cross, Ruth — of Salt Lake City, Salt Lake County, Utah.
 Democrat.
 Alternate delegate to Democratic National Convention from Utah, 1972.
 Female.
 Still living as of 1972.